dxjoshi/gof-design-patterns/README.md

 -- A remote proxy acts as a local representative to a remote object.
 A Remote Object is an object that lives in the heap of a different Java Virtual Machine (or more generally, a remote object that is running in a different address space).
 A Local representative is an object that you can call local methods on and have them forwarded on to the remote object.
 -- Virtual Proxy acts as a representative for an object that may be expensive to create.
 It often defers the creation of the object until it is needed, it also acts as a surrogate for the object before and while it is being created.
 After that, the proxy delegates requests directly to the RealSubject.

+### Compound Patterns:
+-- A compound pattern combines two or more patterns into a solution that solves a recurring or general problem.

 ## [SOLID Principles](https://www.baeldung.com/solid-principles):